un-ts/eslint-plugin-import-x/README.md

 So what are the differences from `eslint-plugin-import` exactly?

 - we target [Node `^18.18.0 || ^20.9.0 || >=21.1.0`](https://github.com/un-ts/eslint-plugin-import-x/blob/8b2d6d3b612eb57fb68c3fddec25b02fc622df7c/package.json#L12) + [ESLint `^8.57.0 || ^9.0.0`](https://github.com/un-ts/eslint-plugin-import-x/blob/8b2d6d3b612eb57fb68c3fddec25b02fc622df7c/package.json#L71), while `eslint-plugin-import` targets [Node `>=4`](https://github.com/import-js/eslint-plugin-import/blob/da5f6ec13160cb288338db0c2a00c34b2d932f0d/package.json#L6) and [ESLint `^2 || ^3 || ^4 || ^5 || ^6 || ^7.2.0 || ^8 || ^9`](https://github.com/import-js/eslint-plugin-import/blob/da5f6ec13160cb288338db0c2a00c34b2d932f0d/package.json#L115C16-L115C64)
-- we don't depend on old and outdated dependencies, so we have short dependency depths, see also <https://github.com/un-ts/eslint-plugin-import-x/pull/11>
+- we don't depend on old and outdated dependencies, so [we have 49 dependencies](https://npmgraph.js.org/?q=eslint-plugin-import-x) compared to [117 dependencies for `eslint-plugin-import`](https://npmgraph.js.org/?q=eslint-plugin-import)
 - `eslint-plugin-import` uses `tsconfig-paths` + `typescript` itself to load `tsconfig`s while we use the single `get-tsconfig` instead, which is much faster and cleaner
-- `eslint-plugin-import` uses [`resolve`] which doesn't support `exports` field in `package.json` while we use [`unrs-resolver`] instead, which is a [napi-rs] project so it's much faster
+- `eslint-plugin-import` uses [`resolve`] which doesn't support the `exports` field in `package.json` while we use [`unrs-resolver`] instead, which does support it and is a [`napi-rs`] project so is also much faster
-- Our [v3 resolver](./resolvers/README.md#v3) interface shares a single `resolver` instance by default which is used all across resolving chains so it would benefit from caching and memoization out of box
+- Our [v3 resolver](./resolvers/README.md#v3) interface shares a single `resolver` instance by default which is used all across resolving chains so it would benefit from caching and memoization out-of-the-box
 - ...

-The list could be longer in the future, but we don't want to make it too long here, hope you enjoy and let's get started.
+The list could be longer in the future, but we don't want to make it too long here.
+Hope you enjoy and let's get started.

 ## Installation